Rachmanin0xFF/Rachmanin0xFF.github.io/src/content/drafts/BearEncirclement/BearEncirclement.md

 Are you afraid of bears?
 Not really?
 You grew up on Care Bears, Yogi, and Winnie the Pooh?
 I envy your complacency, but you have been sedated, protected from the terrible truth by a webwork of platitudes and propaganda.[^1] Did you know that bears eat their victims alive?
 Did you know your entire head can fit into a bear's mouth?
 Did you know that bears can muster ~1000 PSI[^2] of bite pressure?
 Did you know *you are actually very afraid of bears*?

-I sped home and pulled out my laptop, mind racing, monomaniacally determined to answer one question: *was I always surrounded by bears*?
+I sped home and pulled out my laptop, mind racing, monomaniacally determined to answer a single question: *was I really always surrounded by bears*?

-## A Distant Panopticon
+## The Global Panopticon

 Here are the rules: